alephcloud/hs-configuration-tools/README.md

     that value with the values provided as command line options.

-The package provides operators and functions that make the implmentation of these entities easy for the common case that the configurations are encoded mainly as nested records.
+The package provides operators and functions that make the implmentation of these requisites easy for the common case that the configuration is encoded mainly through nested records.

-In addition to the user defined command line option the following options are recognized by the application:
+In addition to the user defined command line options the following options are recognized by the application:

 `--config-file, -c`
-:    Parse the given file as a (partial) configuration file in YAML format.
+:    parses the given file as a (partial) configuration in YAML format.

 `print-config, -p`
-:    Print the parsed configuration that would otherwise be used by the
+:    configures the application and prints the configuration in YAML format
-     application to standard out in YAML format and exit.
+     to standard out and exits.
+The printed configuration is exactly the configuration that otherwise would be used to run the application.

 `--help, -h`
-:   Print a help message and exit.
+:   prints a help message and exits.

-The operators assume that lenses for the configuration record types are provided.
+The operators assume that [lenses](http://hackage.haskell.org/package/lens) are provided for field of the configuration record types.

 An complete usage example can be found in the file `example/Example.hs` of the cabal package.